jayywiz/SE_Mining-Challenge24/README.md

-This is a mining challenge 2023.
+This is the MSR Mining Challenge 2024.

 Contributers:
 Akhil Raj Tirumalasetty (AT21BO@fsu.edu)\